GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

                 - `useLogin:` Requests to the backend to make the login request (generate 2FA code) and confirm the 2FA code to access the account
                 - `useLogout:` Calls the logout route to allow the user to log out
                 - `useResetPassword:` Requests to the backend to make the password change request (generate 2FA code) and confirm the 2FA code to change the password

+        - `Carousel:` All requests to the backend on the /carousel/ routes
+            - `Delete:` DELETE requests on the /carousel/delete/:id routes
+            - `useDeleteCarousel.ts:` Hook that encapsulates the logic for removing a slide, sending DELETE requests with CSRF protection and handling failures to display error messages.
+            - `Get:` GET requests on the /carousel routes
+            - `useGetAllCarousels.ts:` Hook responsible for loading all slides, managing "loading" and "error" states, and exposing a refetch() function to reload data after mutation operations.
+            - `Post:` POST requests on the /carousel/create routes
+            - `useCreateCarousel.ts:` Hook that builds a FormData with title, order, status, and image, makes the POST call with CSRF protection, and triggers success or failure toasts. - `Patch:` PATCH requests on /carousel/patch/:id routes
+            - `useEditCarousel.ts:` Hook for fully updating a slide (name, order, active, image), switching between multipart/form-data and JSON depending on the presence of a file and including CSRF and exception handling.
+            - `useToggleActiveCarousel.ts:` Here, the /carousel/patch/toggle/ route is a hook dedicated to inverting only the isActive field via JSON PATCH with CSRF, displaying a toast indicating "enabled" or "disabled."

         - `Categories:`
             - `Delete:` DELETE requests on /categories/ routes
                 - `useDeleteCategory.ts:` Hook that encapsulates the HTTP request logic to delete a specific category, sending a CSRF-protected DELETE request and ensuring error handling to report deletion failures.